 1. The above disclosure has been made on the basis of information available with the Company.

-3. The amounts disclosed above represent the best possible estimates arrived at on the basis of the available information and do not include any penalty payable.
+3. The amounts disclosed above represents the best possible estimates arrived at on the basis of the available information and do not include any penalty payable.

 52 Other statutory information

 i.
-The Company does not have any transactions and outstanding balances during the current as well previous year with Companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.
+The Company does not have any transactions and outstanding balances during the current as well as previous year with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.

 ii.
 The Company has not been declared a willful defaulter by any bank.

 iii.
-The Company does not have any Benami property, where any proceedings initiated or are pending against the Company for holding any benami property.
+The Company does not have any benami property, where any proceedings are initiated or are pending against the Company for holding any benami property.

 v.
 The Company has not received any fund from any person or entiy including foreign entities (funding party) with the understanding (whether recording in writing or otherwise) that the Company shall: